 Whether our graduates matriculate to private or public high schools, their experience at Oak Meadow fully prepares them academically and socially.

-In addition to enrolling in a variety of very fine public high schools nearby, many of our graduates are admitted to some of the finest private high schools in the area, including Cambridge School of Weston, Chapel Hill Chauncy Hall, Concord Academy, Groton School, Lawrence Academy, Middlesex Academy, Phillips Academy, and Worcester Academy.
+In addition to enrolling in a variety of very fine public high schools nearby, many of our graduates are admitted to some of the finest private high schools in the area, including Cambridge School of Weston, Chapel Hill Chauncy Hall, Concord Academy, Groton School, Lawrence Academy, Middlesex School, Phillips Academy, and Worcester Academy.